-I have been with Townsquare Media since 2012, and currently serve as news anchor.
+I have been with Townsquare Media since 2012, and currently serve as Saturday morning host.
 I enjoy keeping up with current events and making music when I'm not at work.

 Battle Creek’s Record Box Now Booking For Events